LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 With this information, you have to modify some of the variables in the Makefile files accordingly, as explained below.

+If you want to install the python interface for [Anaconda](https://www.anaconda.com/), scroll down to the next section.

 First of all, modify the variables `LAL_INC_DIR` and `LAL_LIB_DIR` within [Makefile.lalsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.lalsource) by overwriting their values with the location of LAL's header files and LAL's binary files.
 The default values are

 	# ------------------
 	# WINDOWS USERS ONLY

-	# where are LAL's include files
+	# location of LAL's include files
-	LAL_INC_DIR = C:/programming/c++/include
+	LAL_INC_DIR =
-	# where are LAL's library files
+	# location of LAL's library files
-	LAL_LIB_DIR = C:/programming/c++/bin
+	LAL_LIB_DIR =

 (Modify the variables under the header `WINDOWS USERS ONLY`).

 Secondly, you have to specify the version of Python against which the interface is linked.
 Indicate where Python's header files are located at, and where to find the binaries.
 To do this, modify the variables `MINOR_VERSION_PYTHON` in [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-The default values are the following
+The default value is the following

 	# Python's minor version
-	MINOR_VERSION_PYTHON = 8
+	MINOR_VERSION_PYTHON = 9

-Replace the `8` above with the minor version of Python installed in your system.
+Replace the `9` above with the minor version of Python installed in your system.

 Thirdly, you can also choose the destination directory of LAL's python interface.
 Modify the variable `LAL_PY_DEST` in the same [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
-The default value is
+If you are configuring this interface to work with Anaconda, do not change the default value.
+If not, you may change it, for example

+	else ifeq ($(ANACONDA),no)
+		...

 		# Directory where LAL's interface will be installed to
-	LAL_PY_DEST		= C:/programming/python_lib_3.$(MINOR_VERSION_PYTHON)
+		LAL_PY_DEST		= C:/Users/$(USER)/Desktop

-Last but not least, you must specify which compiler is to be used.
-One requirement is that the compiler used must have support for `C++17`'s standard.
-Modify the [Makefile.compiler](https://github.com/LAL-project/python-interface/blob/main/Makefile.compiler) accordingly

-	CXX			= g++

-If you change the compiler, change also the flags correspondingly.

-	FLAGS		= -std=c++17 -fPIC -fopenmp

-and also,

-	# for debug builds
-	FLAGS		+= -g -O3 -DDEBUG -D_GLIBCXX_DEBUG
-	LIBS		+= -L $(LAL_LIB_DIR) -llaldebug

-	# for release builds
-	FLAGS		+= -O3 -UDEBUG -DNDEBUG
-	LIBS		+= -L $(LAL_LIB_DIR) -llal

 ## Compiling and installing the interface